The-AI-Alliance/open-trusted-data-initiative/docs/index.markdown

 Our deliverables to the industry will include the following:

 * **Baseline Knowledge Datasets:** Openly accessible, permissively licensed language, code, image, audio, and video data that embodies a diverse range of global knowledge.
-* **Domain Knowledge:** A rich, comprehensive set of datasets pertinent to tuning foundation models to a set of application domains: legal, finance, chemistry, manufacturing, etc.
+* **Domain Knowledge Datasets:** A rich, comprehensive set of datasets pertinent to tuning foundation models to a set of application domains: legal, finance, chemistry, manufacturing, etc.
-* **Tooling and Platform Engineering:** Hosted pipelines, platform services, and compute capacity for data preparation at the scale needed to achieve the vision.
+* **Tooling and Platform Engineering:** Hosted pipelines, platform services, and compute capacity for synthetic dataset generation and data preparation at the scale needed to achieve the vision.
 Fully open-source, so you can use these tools as you see fit.

 # Contributing Datasets